dalyw/wwna-variables-2024/README.md

 ## Dependencies

-This project uses the [us-sewersheds](https://github.com/dalyw/us-sewersheds) package for CWNS data loading and processing functions.
+This project uses the outputs of the [us-sewersheds](https://github.com/dalyw/us-sewersheds) package for CWNS data population consolidation.

 ## Python Functions Reference